MartinHinz/personal_webpage/projects/index.md

 ![](https://avatars.githubusercontent.com/u/201110619?s=200&v=4)
 </div>
 <div class="pure-u-4-5" markdown="1">
 The ESTER Project (ESTimation of the prehistoric population of Eurasia based on a large number of Records, ERC-2024-COG 101171036) aims to revolutionize population reconstructions by integrating archaeological, palaeoenvironmental, and computational data into a Bayesian Hierarchical State-Space Model.
 This innovative approach allows us to estimate prehistoric population densities with unprecedented accuracy, incorporating uncertainty quantification and regional variations.
+Get more information on the [project website](https://ester-project.org).
 </div>
 </div>